lc512k/cv/README.md

 Internal Products\
 *Sep '17 – Feb '18*

-- Tech lead for GDPR: Led the tech strategy and the technical team that built our internal tools to comply with GDPR
+- Tech lead for GDPR: Led the tech strategy and architecture for the technical team that built our internal tools to comply with GDPR
 - Responsible for tech recruitment in Internal Products
 - Led 12 people, 4 direct reports